microsoft/promptflow/docs/reference/tools-reference/open_source_llm_tool.md

         - This value can be found at the previously created Inferencing endpoint.
     3. **model_family**
         - Supported values: LLAMA, DOLLY, GPT2, or FALCON
-        - This value is dependent on the type of deployment you are targetting.
+        - This value is dependent on the type of deployment you are targeting.

 ## Running the Tool: Inputs